winery/winery/docs/user/FAQ.md

 ## Q: What is TOSCA?

 A: Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS specification, which enables the modeling, provisioning and management of cloud applications.
-For more detail, please click [here](http://eclipse.github.io/winery/tosca/).
+For more details see our [Notes on TOSCA](https://eclipse.github.io/winery/tosca/).

 ## Q: What is a CSAR?